National Council on Disability: Membership

 Members of the NCD are individuals with disabilities, parents or guardians of individuals with disabilities, leaders on disability policy, or others who have substantial knowledge or expertise in disability policy, or other areas of interest that affect the quality of life and liberty of disabled Americans.

 Appointees are representative of the broad range of Americans with disabilities, national organizations staffed by and/or working on behalf of people with disabilities, providers and administrators of services to disabled individuals, those conducting medical or scientific research related to disability, business concerns, and labor organizations.
 A majority of members of the National Council on Disability are disabled themselves.
 Appointees to the Council shall be broadly representative of other minority groups, communities or ethnicities.

-as of 1 August 2024, current members include Claudia L. Gordon (Chair), Emily Voorde (Vice-Chair), Hoskie Benally Jr., Sascha Bittner, Theo W. Braddy, Shawn Kennemer, Risa Jaz Rifkind, and Neil Romano.
+as of 1 August 2024, current members include Neil Romano (Acting Chair), Hoskie Benally Jr., Sascha Bittner, Theo W. Braddy, Brian Patchett, Kimberly Hill Ridley, and Risa Jaz Rifkind.